 A face covering can be very simple and may be worn in enclosed spaces where social distancing isn’t possible.
 It just needs to cover your mouth and nose.
 It is not the same as a face mask, such as the surgical masks or respirators used by health and care workers.
 Similarly, face coverings are not the same as the Personal Protective Equipment (PPE) used to manage risks like dust and spray in an industrial context.
 Supplies of PPE, including FFP3 face masks, must continue to be reserved for those who need them to protect against risks in their workplace, such as health and care workers, and those in industrial settings like those exposed to dust hazards.

-It is important to note that the evidence of the benefit of using a face covering to protect others is weak and the effect is likely to be small, therefore face coverings are not a replacement for the other ways of managing risk, including minimising time spent in contact with others, 2 metre social distancing and increasing hand and surface washing.
+It is important to note that the evidence of the benefit of using a face covering to protect others is weak and the effect is likely to be small, therefore face coverings are not a replacement for the other ways of managing risk, including minimising time spent in contact with others, social distancing and increasing hand and surface washing.
 These measures remain the best ways of managing the coronavirus risk in the workplace.

-When wearing a face covering please follow these simple rules:
+When wearing a face covering, please follow these simple rules:

 1. Wash your hands thoroughly with soap and water for 20 seconds or use hand sanitiser before putting a face covering on, and after removing it

 2. Avoid touching your face or face covering, you could contaminate them with germs from hands